photo credits here

 “Just in time for dinner.”

-stern but pitiying.
-My eyes flicker up to catch the almost imperceptible twitch of his eyelid.
+His piercing stare is stern but pitying.
+My eyes flicker up to catch the almost imperceptible twitch of an eyelid.

 “You heard the news.
 They announced it a week ago.
 No survivors.”

-The statement scrambles my thoughts.
+It never occurred to me that words could have the power to change everything.
+That a single statement could scramble my thoughts and unmake my beautiful web of lies.
 Suddenly, the coat looks too casually slung, the pepper shaker seems intentionally knocked over.

-Everything looks fake, like set-up in a movie scene.
+Everything looks fake, like a set-up in a movie scene.
 My mouth goes dry.

 “Stop, stop, stop!
 What do you want from me?”
 I scream wildly.
 I snatch up the pillow, arm poised to send it flying across the room.